cyberbotics/webots-doc/guide/object-road.md

 - `name`: Defines the junction name.

-- `id`: Could contain a unique ID.
+- `id`: Optionally defines a unique ID.
 A unique ID is required to use the SUMO exporter.

-- `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
+- `connectedRoadIDs`: Optionally defines a list of the identifiers of the connected Road.
 This is required to use the SUMO exporter.

 - `width`: Defines the total width of the road (excluding sidewalk).